Zaki Laïdi: "The war in Iran is a spectacular fiasco for the United States"

 What has the war in Ukraine taught us about Europe?

-— It has shown that Europeans can be supportive of a European state threatened by an expansionist power that questions the sovereignty of an independent state.
+— It has shown that Europeans could be supportive of a European state threatened by an expansionist power that questions the sovereignty of an independent state.
 Without Europe, Ukraine would have already collapsed.
 It shows that, when there is consensus, Europeans can move forward.

 But is Europe more or less dependent on the United States now?